-Each residential building will be provided with a new Residential Fire Safety Plan and Notices as required by a recently enacted New York City Local Law entitled New York City Apartment Building Emergency Preparedness Guide which details how to prepare for and deal with various fire and non-fire emergencies.
-This new guide can be found on the EHS website: https://ehs.weill.cornell.edu/forms-resources
+Each residential building will be provided with a Residential Fire Safety Plan and Notices as required by New York City Local Law entitled New York City Apartment Building Emergency Preparedness Guide which details how to prepare for and deal with various fire and non-fire emergencies.
+This guide can be found on the EHS website:

+https://ehs.weill.cornell.edu/forms-resources

-This calendar year we are looking at increasing our education to the students on all aspects of residential and general fire safety with a focus on development of a residential cooking safety program.
-In an effort to reduce the amount of nuisance alarm activations from cooking and steam from the shower, we are looking into a program to replace current smoke detectors in the Lasdon Housing Apartments with a newer technology that can sense the difference between smoke generated by cooking or an actual fire.
+This calendar year as we return from the Covid -19 Pandemic and return to full student occupancy in our Residential buildings, we are looking at increasing our education to the students on all aspects of residential and general fire safety with a focus on development of a residential cooking safety program.
+In a measure to reduce the amount of nuisance alarm activations from cooking and steam from the shower, we are looking into a program to replace current smoke detectors in the Lasdon Housing Apartments with a newer technology that can sense the difference between smoke generated by cooking or an actual fire.